richmondu/libfaceid/README.md

 Have a good idea for improving libfaceid?
 Please message me in [twitter](https://twitter.com/richmond_umagat).
 Found a bug?
 Please file an issue.
 Has libfaceid helped you in your learning and prototyping of face recognition system?
-Please give this repository a 'Like'.
+Please give this repository a 'Star'.